jtwig/book/template_engines.md

     String.format("Hello, I am %d years old", 30);

 <p style="text-align: justify;">
 Yes, String.format can be seen as a template engine, a really simple one.
-In the previous example, the content is the integer <code>30</code> which, when combined with the template Hello, <code>I am %d years old</code>, generates the output <code>Hello, I am 30 years old</code>.
+In the previous example, the content is the integer <code>30</code> which, when combined with the template <code>Hello, I am %d years old</code>, generates the output <code>Hello, I am 30 years old</code>.
 </p>

 ## Why template engines?